sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

       statsd.increment 'activate'
     end

-Example:
+Result:

 ![Graphite accounts from statsd-rb](/images/posts/statsd-rb.png)

-Let's you have a look to the graphite interface,all data are available and graphing option are numerous (calculation, presentation, aggregation).
+You can now have a look to the graphite interface, all data are available and graphing option are numerous (calculation, presentation, aggregation).

-Focusing on programming part, [statsd-instrument](https://github.com/Shopify/statsd-instrument) from Shopify.
+Also Shopify has shared is [statsd-instrument](https://github.com/Shopify/statsd-instrument), a meta client to send data from your code.

 ## Going further

 ### Other dashboards

-Dashboard based on graphite (default one is graphite web).
+The default dashboard is Graphite Web, but they are many others.
 I will try some in coming days:
 * [graphiti](https://github.com/paperlesspost/graphiti)
 * [graphene](https://github.com/jondot/graphene)
 * [charcoal](https://github.com/cebailey59/charcoal)